Libonatti93/baslu_project/README.md

 - **WordPress + Elementor Pro**
 - **CSS animations and native JS**

-### 💡 Key Features
+### 💡 Highlights
-- Fully responsive layout for all devices.
+- Fully responsive layout across all devices
-- Clean and maintainable codebase.
-- Smooth CSS animations and transitions.
+- Clean, optimized, and modular code
-- Ready to embed inside Elementor HTML widgets.
-- Visual style aligned with Baslu’s brand identity.

-### 🚀 How to Use
-1. Open Elementor inside your WordPress dashboard.
-2. Add a new **HTML widget** to your section.
-3. Paste the code from the desired `.html` file.
-4. Adjust spacing and section width to **100vw**.
-5. Save and preview your live design.
+- Exclusive visual identity of **Baslu**
+- Built specifically for Elementor sections

+### 🚫 Rights and Restrictions
+This project is **the exclusive property of Baslu**.
+**Copying, modifying, redistributing, or reusing this code without explicit authorization is strictly prohibited.**
+All content is protected under copyright law and not open for public editing or contributions.

-### 📜 License
+### 📜 Copyright
-Open-source under the **MIT License**.
-Feel free to use, modify, and contribute.
+© 2025 **Baslu.com.br** — All rights reserved.
+Developed by **Matheus Libonatti**.

 ---

-Desenvolvido por **Matheus Libonatti** — *Baslu.com.br*
-🖤 Inspirado em liberdade, estrada e design.
+🖤 *Criado com foco em liberdade, estrada e design.*